The Impact of Giving

 “I’m so glad to see St. John’s being among the first to set the trend of solar-powered institutions in New Mexico.
 Despite our nearly constant sunny days, states like Massachusetts far outrank our state's solar production.
 This is unacceptable.
 I’m saddened that “Big Oil” in this state has chosen to look out for its own profits over the health and wellness of this oft-overlooked state.
 To be a at St. John’s makes me proud to be a part of that change.”

-Thanks to a Freeing Minds gift from two anonymous alumni and an energy audit supported by the Class of 2019, the electric needs of the Santa Fe campus will be met entirely through solar energy.
+Thanks to a Freeing Minds gift from two anonymous alumni and an energy audit supported by the Class of 2019, the electric needs of the Santa Fe campus are being met almost entirely through solar energy.

 Sanyum Dalal (SF25)